sakurity/securelogin/README.md

 # How it works?

-The "Secure Login" button on your website/app opens SecureLogin app: `securelogin://provider=https://my.app&state=STATE` with following parameters:
+The "Secure Login" button on your website/app opens native SecureLogin app: `securelogin://provider=https://my.app&state=STATE` with following parameters:

 **`provider`** - required.
 Use origin of your app eg https://my.app

 **`state`** - required.
-Usage depends on type of callback you're using: `ping` or direct.
-For `ping` use a random string and send it along with your request.
-SecureLogin app will send signed `sltoken` to your server callback with exact `state` so your first request can proceed.

-`callback` - `direct` by default or `ping` (recommended). `direct` callback opens `client` URL in the system browser.
-Ping response makes internal GET request to `client` URL instead.
-Read Ping vs Direct explanation below.

-`client` - defaults to provider+'/securelogin', URL which will be opened or pinged (depends on `callback` setting), consumer of the token.
-It's recommended to use default `/securelogin` but you may send any path on your domain.

-`scope` - defaults to empty string, for regular sign-in functionality.
-However, financial services may benefit from signing critical requests such as money transfer: `Action=Delete%20Account` or `Action=Money%20Transfer&Amount=1.3&Address=FRIEND`
+Generate a random string.
+SecureLogin app will ping `https://my.app/securelogin?state=STATE&response=SLTOKEN` while your initial request is waiting for SLTOKEN.

 New users should type an email and **master password**.
 SecureLogin client runs key derivation function (scrypt) with `logN=18 p=6` which takes up to 20 seconds.
 The keypair derivation is deterministic: running following code will generate the same hash on any machine: